UnionOfTrash/csc301w20-project-uroflow/deliverable-1/planning.md

 * The user stories should be written in Github and each one must have clear acceptance criteria.

->> 1. As a new urology patient at SickKids, for the first time I login I want to set a password so that I can take full control of my account.
+>> 1. As a new urology patient at SickKids, for the first time I log in I want to set a password so that I can take full control of my account.
 >>      * Patients have to set their password for the first time they log on to the mobile app
 >>      * If the password is not set then patients are not allowed to access the features
->>      * Passwords should be inputted twice in order to avoid any typos
+>>      * Passwords should be inputted twice to avoid any typos

 >> 2. As a urology patient at SickKids, I want to login to this mobile app using the predefined username so that I can access the app.
 >>      * Login patients only when given the correct username and password match
 >>      * Patients can start using the mobile app only when they are logged in

->> 3. As a urology patient at SickKids, I want to record my urine sound in the app so that I can have a more productive visit in the clinic.
+>> 3. As a urology patient at SickKids, I want to record my urine sound in the app so that I can have a more productive visit at the clinic.
 >>      * Having a record option for patients
 >>      * Require a timestamp after saving the record
 >>      * Imply patients the start of a recording process